j2rsolutions/STIGFusion-PrismaVigil/STIGS/apache_server_2.4_unix_server/custom_runtime_rules/twistlock_STIG_Apache2.4_ServiceAccount_ShellAndPassword_12_12_23_15_48_52/README.md

   proc.cmdline contains "passwd -u"

-  //Implementation Notes:
+- **Implementation Notes**:
-  //The rule triggers an alert for attempts to modify the Apache service account's login shell or password settings.
+  The rule triggers an alert for attempts to modify the Apache service account's login shell or password settings.
-  //This is crucial for preventing unauthorized access using default or weak credentials.
+  This is crucial for preventing unauthorized access using default or weak credentials.
-  //Integration with incident response systems for timely action is advisable.
+  Integration with incident response systems for timely action is advisable.
-  //Regular audits and reviews are recommended to ensure effectiveness and compliance.
+  Regular audits and reviews are recommended to ensure effectiveness and compliance.

 - **Description**: This rule is aimed at ensuring compliance with STIG Finding V-214271, which requires that the account running the Apache web server must not have a valid login shell and password.
 It focuses on detecting unauthorized modifications that could enable login capabilities to the Apache service account, a potential security risk.